Kali Yuga: References in the Mahabharata

 The Kurukshetra War and the decimation of Kauravas thus happened at the Yuga-Sandhi, the point of transition from one yuga to another.
-The scriptures mention Narada as having momentarily intercepted the demon Kali on his way to the Earth when Duryodhana was about to be born in order to make him an embodiment of arishadvargas and adharma in preparation of the era of decay in values and the consequent havoc.

 Prophesied events

 A discourse by Markandeya in the Mahabharata identifies some of the attributes of people, animals, nature, and weather during the Kali Yuga.

-10,000-year Golden Age

-The Brahma Vaivarta Purana (related to Rathantara kalpa) mentions a 10,000-year period, starting from the traditional dating of the Kali Yuga epoch, during which bhakti yogis will be present.

-In Sikhism

-Guru Granth Sahib on Ang:1185 says:

-References in the Dasam Granth

-In the "Nehkalanki Avatar" section of Chaubis Avatar, Guru Gobind Singh describes the characteristics of the Kali Yuga before the incarnation of Kalki.
-The author details various attitudes and actions that he perceives to be adharmic becoming increasingly prevalent among humans, including irreligion and engrossment in kama (sexual pleasure).

-In the "Bridh Naraaj" stanza of "Nehkalanki Avatar", the author states:

 Other usage

 The Kali Yuga is an important concept in both Theosophy and Anthroposophy, and in the writings of Helena Blavatsky, W.Q.
-Judge, Rudolf Steiner, Savitri Devi, and Traditionalist philosophers such as René Guénon and Julius Evola, among others.
+Judge, Rudolf Steiner, the esoteric Nazi-sympathiser Savitri Devi and Traditionalist philosophers such as René Guénon and Julius Evola, among others.
 Rudolf Steiner believed that the Kali Yuga ended in 1900.